 (12) And she answered him: 'Nay, my brother, do not force me; for no such thing ought to be done in Israel; do not thou this wanton deed.
 (13) And I, whither shall I carry my shame? and as for thee, thou wilt be as one of the base men in Israel.
 Now therefore, I pray thee, speak unto the king; for he will not withhold me from thee.'

-My Sister or His Sister?Throughout the chapter Tamar is referred to as both the sister of Avshalom and the sister of Amnon.
+Whose Sister?Throughout the chapter, Tamar is referred to as both the sister of Avshalom and the sister of Amnon.
 How was she related to each?
-On one hand, Tamar is introduced to the reader specifically in relationship to Avshalom, rather than to Amnon.
+On one hand, Tamar is introduced to the reader specifically in relationship to Avshalom rather than to Amnon.
 Similarly, when speaking to Yonadav, Amnon himself refers to Tamar as Avshalom's sister rather than saying, "my sister".
 This would seem to imply that Tamar was related only to Avshalom (through his mother) and not to Amnon.
 However, in the rest of the chapter, Tamar is continuously spoken of as Amnon's sister, suggesting that they, too, must have been at least half-siblings.
 Whose sister was she?

 The chapter raises several other questions which might relate to the above as well:

 - "כִּי בְתוּלָה הִיא" – The narrator shares that Amnon was "sick for his sister because she was a virgin and it seemed hard to Amnon to do anything to her".
-Does this phrase "כִּי בְתוּלָה הִיא" relate to what comes before it or afterwards?
+Does this phrase "כִּי בְתוּלָה הִיא" relate to the phrase which precedes or follows it?
 In other words, does it provide the reason for Amnon's desire, or does it explain why Amnon could not figure out how to approach Tamar?